 Our ability to compete effectively depends in part upon protection of our rights in trademarks, trade dress, copyrights and other intellectual property rights we own or license.
-Our use of contractual provisions, confidentiality procedures and agreements, and trademark, copyright, unfair competition, trade secret and other laws to protect our intellectual property and other proprietary rights may not be adequate.
-We may not be able to preclude third parties from using our intellectual property regarding food or beverage products, and may not be able to leverage our branding beyond our current product offerings.
+Our use of contractual provisions, confidentiality procedures and agreements, and trademark, copyright, unfair competition, trade secret and other laws to protect our intellectual property and other proprietary rights may not be addee to preclude third parties from using our intellectual property regarding food or beverage products, and may not be able to leverage our branding beyond our current product offerings.
 In addition, our trademark or other intellectual property applications may not always be granted.
-Third parties may oppose our intellectual property applications, or otherwise challenge our use of trademarks or other intellectual property.
-Third parties may infringe, misappropriate, or otherwise violate our intellectual property.
-Changes in applicable laws could lessen or remove the current legal protections available for intellectual property.
+Third parties may intellectual property, and other intellectual property.
 Any legal action we may bring to protect our brand and other intellectual property could be unsuccessful, result in substantial costs and could divert management's attention from other business concerns.
-A successful claim of trademark, copyright or other intellectual property infringement, misappropriation, or other violation against us could prevent us from providing our products or services, or could require us to redesign or rebrand our products or packaging if we cannot license such third-party intellectual property on reasonable terms.
-Certain of our intellectual property licenses have fixed terms, and even for those that do not, we cannot guarantee that all of our intellectual property licenses.
-Any of the foregoing outcomes could materially and adversely harm our business, financial condition or results of our operations.
+A successful claim of trademark, copyright or other intellectual property infringement, misappropriation, or other violation against us could prevent us from providing our products or services, or could require us to redesign or rebrand our products or packaging if we cannot license such third-party intellectual property licenses have fixed terms, and even for those that do not, we cannot guarantee that all of our intellectual property licenses will remain in effect indefinitely.
+Termination of intellectual property licenses scult are prosent business.
+Any of the foregoing outcomes could materially and adversely harm our business.
+Any of the foregoing outcomes could materially and adversely harm our business.